plotly/Dash.NET/README.md

 ### Basic application

-To get actual content into the default application, it needs a `Layout`. `Layout`s can be created via Dash.NET's DSL for html and dash components, where the first function parameter is always a list of properties, and the second a list of children.
+To get actual content into the default application, it needs a `Layout`. `Layout`s can be created via Dash.NET's DSL for html components, where the first function parameter is always a list of properties (e.g. for setting css classes), and the second a list of children.

 ```F#
 open Dash.NET.HTML